2 Helpful / 0 Not

 Pros: Great course with a great mix of holes and shots.
 There are several holes out in the open and several that will test your accuracy and technical shots in the woods.
 There are a variety of lines that can be taken on the holes out in the open, but it is also important to avoid the trees in order to have a low score.
 Water also comes into play on holes 8 and 18, although they were quite dry this past summer from the lack of rain, but it is something to watch out for when you're playing there.
 I really like the layout of this course in the way that the holes at the beginning and the holes at the end of the course are in the open, while the holes in the middle (6-13) of the course lay in the woods.
 Every hole in the woods has quite narrow fairways to hit and requires you to have some accurate shots.
 There are also several pin location that are tucked back in the woods on the more open holes, like holes 5 and 14.
 There is also some quality elevation change, which makes the course more interesting.
 Considering that it is not pay to play, the tee pads, signs, and baskets are in good shape as well.

 Cons: If you have not played it before, it can be slightly tough to navigate.
 Several holes in the woods could also use some brush cleanup and benches.
 Many of the lanes are very tight, which is fine, but if you miss the fairway, the rough/brush gets quite thick and difficult to deal with.
-Also, the first time I played this course during league play a few years ago, I made the mistake of throwing my second shot on hole 18 at hole 3.
-I actually deuced it which was pretty awesome, but unfortunately was throwing at the wrong hole.
+Some wood chips around the baskets to knock down the dust would also be a great improvement.

 Other Thoughts: Overall, this course is awesome and provides an excellent variety of holes and pin locations.
 The shots in the open really allow you to rip some shots, while the holes in the woods are much more technical.
 The holes in the woods are challenging, but fair and really test your accuracy, which is great.
 The course reminds me of a shorter version of C.P.
 Adams, but requires some more technical shots and more accuracy while playing in the woods.
 If this course was pay to play in order to improve the conditioning and maintenance of the course, I would definitely rate it a 4.0 or 4.5.